coconup/nomadpi-automation-api/README.md

-# VanPi Automation API
+# nomadPi Automation API

-Please note that this is currently in the proof of concept stage for automation tasks based on the [VanPi platform](https://github.com/coconup/vanpi-core-api).
+Please note that this is currently in the proof of concept stage for automation tasks based on the [nomadPi platform](https://github.com/coconup/nomadpi-core-api).
 The primary goal is to centralize all automation tasks, such as timers, IoT-triggered flows, and thermostat-based heater control, within this repository instead of the core API.

 ## Project Overview